El Camino de Santiago Image courtesy of jmgarzo

 The English Way (Camino Ingles) is a Y shaped route which begins in either La Coruna or Ferrol.
 Distance is 75 kilometers when started from La Coruna and normally takes 3 days.
 It is 70 miles when starting from Ferrol and normally takes 5 days.

-The Original Route (Camino Primitivo) is the straightest route from Oveido to Santiago traversing through Lugo.
+The Original Route (Camino Primitivo) is the straightest route from Oviedo to Santiago traversing through Lugo.
 Many pilgrims detour to this route to visit the city’s cathedral.
 The walk is about 180 miles and quite challenging since it includes hill climbing and the weather is always changeable.

 Camino de Finisterre